 The Lordship of Christ

-Jesus as Lord.
+9.1 Jesus as Lord.
 Just before Jesus died on the cross, He observed the Passover with His disciples.
 Jesus got up from the supper and washed the feet of His disciples.
 He then explained to them that they called Him Teacher and Lord, and they were right to do so.
 He gave them an example to follow.
-Jesus emphasized the the master will always be greater than the slave, and the sender greater than the one sent (John 13:5-20, pages 1682-1683).
+Jesus emphasized that the master will always be greater than the slave, and the sender greater than the one sent (John 13:5-20).
 Jesus as Lord meant that even Jesus served His disciples, without sacrificing His Lordship.
-A believer with The Spiritual Gift of Teaching may have a ministry of teaching people that about the Lordship of Christ, and particularly about how being a servant fits with being Lord and Teacher.
+A believer with The Spiritual Gift of Teaching may have a ministry of teaching people about the Lordship of Christ, and particularly about how being a servant fits with being Lord and Teacher.